-Health and safety is full of acronyms, so let’s explain what one of those acronyms means.
+Health and safety is full of acronyms as SEMA, so let’s explain what one of those acronyms means.

 SEMA is the voice of the storage equipment industry in the sense that it talks to the British government on the behalf of the whole industry.
 When the government makes laws which affect the storage equipment industry, they turn to SEMA to get the industry’s opinion.
 Equally, if the industry feels that the government can do something for the industry, it is SEMA’s aim and its duty to talk to the government on behalf of the industry in order to do this.

 Since its formation, SEMA has been providing advice on best practice for people in the storage equipment industry.
 Since then, it’s reached many milestones on the way.
 One of these is th SEMA Code of Practice: a series of documents which has been helping the industry since the 1980s.
 This series of documents — which has been updated throughout the years — explains what end users of racking systems should do in a whole variety of situations.

 Another milestone for SEMA was when the SEMA Code of Practice’s stance on load notices helped to shape European and British law in 2004.
 How this happened all started back in the ‘90s.
 After EC Directive 92/58/EEC was announced by the EU in June 1992, the UK introduced the Health and Safety (Safety Signs and Signals) Regulations in 1996.
 These regulations meant that there was now a legal requirement for how load notices should be.

 SEMA modified its Code of Practice in accordance with this legislation.
 It then updated its stance on load notices again in 2004 with the SEMA Load Notices Code 2004.
 In 2008, EN 15635 was developed by the EU and it was based on the SEMA Load Notices Code 2004.
 EN 15635 is a standard which has influenced not just British law, but law across the EU.
 All of this shows how powerful SEMA’s influence can be.